-We are a team of specialist workers with experience of working with children and young people from Black Asian and minority ethnic communities.
-Our team of specialist advisors and therapists work in a culturally informed manner and are knowledgeable about the lived experiences of children and young people from these communities.
+We are a team of specialist workers with experience of working with children, young people and adults from Black Asian and minority ethnic communities.
+Our team of specialist advisors and therapists work in a culturally informed manner and are knowledgeable about the lived experiences people from these communities.

 Our vision is to see Black Asian and minority ethnic children and young people and their families develop their inner strength to respond to the challenges of the pandemic and other health issues.